-Snapchat geofilters are artwork created by users to represent a specific location, like a landmark, a city, a university, a business, or an event.
-This can be a fun way for brands to create a sense of community and increase their exposure to users.
+Snapchat geofilters are artwork users create to represent a specific location, like a landmark, a city, a university, a business, or an event.
+This can be a fun way for brands to create a sense of community and increase their user exposure.

 They can be used by other Snapchat members as overlays when they submit their snaps.
 Think of Snapchat geofilters as enhancements for snapshots that tie the image to a specific location.